Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ![Clusering not including the effect direction on gene expression](figures/Clustering_CREs_non_directional.png)
 ![Clusering including the effect direction on gene expression](figures/Clustering_CREs_directional.png)
 ![Comparision of Clustering](figures/Cluster_Overlap_Heatmap.png)
-This plot shows that the clustering is dependend on the effect direction of gene expression.
-The same result is obtained by the Adjusted Rand Index with a value of 0.354.
+This plot shows that there is a moderate to good similarity between the two clusterings.
+The same result is obtained by the Adjusted Rand Index with a value of 0.434.

 ## Can one cluster genes based on their expression profiles?